The following projects will take place during the 2018-2019 year.

 Language Accessibility Committee

 Since our university is a Hispanic Serving Institution it is important for us to have information available in Spanish to provide a more inclusive, welcoming, and supportive community for our Spanish Speaking guests.
-At UC Merced in fall of 2017 53.3% of our undergraduate student population identified as Hispanic.
+At UC Merced in fall of 2017 53.3 percent of our undergraduate student population identified as Hispanic.
 Many of our student’s families’ first language is Spanish and when they come to campus for New Student Orientation, Bobcat Day, Preview Day, Family Weekend, and Commencement, we want to be able to provide them with information in Spanish however, we want to provide culturally and linguistically interaction.

 We are proposing to create a series of professional development workshops to help staff across campus develop a better understanding of the Spanish language when it comes to communicating or translating academic terms from English to Spanish.
 We want to specifically focus on helping staff to be more knowledgeable of the correct translation from English to Spanish of the resources their offices in order to better communicate with our Spanish speaking guests.